 - Dosage ranges were considered to be too wide in some cases and product labeling was identified by the EPA as needing revamp in many instances.

 - The EPA's Companion Animal Studies guidelines are insufficient to predict the toxicity of spot-on products.

-I’m sure you understand now why I suggest you avoid these toxic, chemical-laden products at all costs!
+I’m sure you understand now why I suggest you avoid these potentially harmful products at all costs!

-I realize many people choose chemical-based spot-on products and collars because they are convenient and effective… but there's just too much evidence of potential unhealthy consequences for your pets.
+I realize many people choose harsh chemical-based spot-on products and collars because they are convenient and effective… but there's just too much evidence of consequences for your pets.

 Plus, as I've seen over and over again in my practice, pets still get fleas and ticks even when owners use some of the harshest spot-ons.
 It's also not out of the question that pests may be building up their resistance to some of these chemicals as well.

-That's why I strongly believe in using safer yet still effective pest repellents combined with a regimen of daily grooming and nose-to-tail body checks of your favorite furry friend.
+That's why I strongly believe in using herbal, yet still effective, pest repellents combined with a regimen of daily grooming and nose-to-tail body checks of your favorite furry friend.